allyourbankarebelongtous/pleb-vpn/README.md

 shared servers and provides you with a cert to connect to them, only it uses WireGuard instead of OpenVPN for the connection.
-TunnelSats has an advantage in that it split-tunnels tor and clearnet, so if the VPN server drops offline you still have tor, Pleb-VPN does not.
-TunnelSats is also available for other node implementations.
+TunnelSats has an advantage in that it split-tunnels tor and clearnet, so if the VPN server drops offline you still have tor, Pleb-VPN does not (it's in the works).
+TunnelSats is also available for other node implementations easily, like Umbrel or MyNode.
 However, Pleb-VPN is cheaper, and encourages Plebs to collaborate to make the lightning network more decentralized (less reliance on one or two providers) and more robust (more hybrid/clearnet nodes).
+Plus, it comes with a private VPN already integrated (although, full discosure, TunnelSats with ZeroTier as a private VPN is a very solid setup as well).

 **How secure is this**
 It's as secure as any VPN.
 The OpenVPN encryption is AES-256-CBC, and WireGuard uses Curve25519 point multiplication as its primary method of private key/public key encryption.
-The owner of the VPS (this is true regardless of if you run it yourself or if you share) _will_ know your home IP address.
+The owner of the VPS (this is true regardless of if you run it yourself, or if you share, or if you use TunnelSats) _will_ know your home IP address.
 They will _NOT_ have access to your LAN, your WireGuard virtual LAN, or your Raspiblitz itself.
 A bonus of sharing a VPS is that there is no KYC required...the only knowledge the VPS owner will have that the rest of the world doesn't have is your home IP address.

 **Can I use this on an Umbrel/MyNode/Raspibolt/etc implementation?**
 Sort of.
-The actual software here on GitHub is only for Raspiblitz, but if you can find a guide to install OpenVPN and take your node clearnet on your own nothing is stopping you from contacting @allyourbankarebelongtous or anyone else willing to share a VPS and paying them a small fee to gain a clearnet IP and a couple of forwarded ports.
-You will have to figure out how to change the port LND or Core Lightning uses to talk to the outside world with as well.
+The actual software here on GitHub is only for Raspiblitz, but if you can find a guide to install OpenVPN and take your node clearnet on your own nothing is stopping you from contacting @allyourbankarebelongtous or anyone else willing to share a VPS and paying them a small monthly fee to gain a clearnet IP and a couple of forwarded ports.
+You will have to figure out how to change the port LND or Core Lightning uses to talk to the outside world and how to implement hybrid mode or clearnet yourself.
 There are numerous guides on how to do this.

 **I want to update my node.
 What do I need to do?**
 Update like normal according to Raspiblitz instructions.
 Pleb-VPN will automatically